davithbul/pi4j-rest/README.md

 Pi4J-rest allows to control your motors and to manage your raspberry pi digital input output pins using rest API.
 Pi4J-rest enhances pi4j library allowing thread safe control of motors.

-## Setup pi
+## Setup Raspberry PI
    *  In order to connect to pi without password we need to execute following steps Generate key (note please enter instead of setting password): ssh-keygen